 When it comes to the taxation of a subsidiary, it will be subject to the corporate income tax on its worldwide profits.
-The corporate tax rate in New Zealand is 28%.
+The following taxes for companies are relevant in 2021:

 The subsidiary is an independent legal entity which can carry out other activities than the parent company, meaning it can adapt to the requirements of the local market.

 The share capital requirements for opening a subsidiary in New Zealand are some of the lowest in the world, as for the company incorporation procedure – it takes about one week to have the company registered with the Companies Office.

 It is also possible for holding companies to set up subsidiaries in New Zealand with the purpose of owning and managing other businesses.